tjluoma/bugreporthelper/README.md

 2. [Bug-Report-Helper.kmmacros] is a [Keyboard Maestro] macro which will do the same thing without requiring that you be in Terminal.
 It will prompt you for the name of the App (or PreferencePane) and look for version information.
 It will also insert your relevant hardware and operating system information.

-## How it looks

-Here's an example of what the output would look like:

-*(Note: I'm just using Fantastical as an example of an app, not suggesting that it's buggy.
-In fact, I don't think I've ever run into a bug with it.)*

 ### Installation ##